desislavsd/require.all/README.md

 modules();
 modules.foo; // function bar(a){ return a}
-// bar was resolved but since `a` was undefined modules.foo is still `bar` modules(["some none falsy value", "pointless"]);
+// bar was resolved but since `a` was undefined modules.foo is still `bar`
+// lets resolve with array of none falsy values, that shall be passed as arguments modules(["some none falsy value", "pointless"]);
-modules.foo; // "some none falsy value"
+// modules.foo returns `a`, the first argument, which now is none falsy so: modules.foo; // "some none falsy value"
 ```
 * You may pass a single function and deal with the modules as you wish.
 The function is applied in the context of the module itself and receives the name of the module and the module as arguments.